Sg4Dylan/rpi-kt0803l/README.md

-# rpi-kt0803k
+# rpi-kt0803l

-Configure the KT0803 and KT0803K FM radios over i2c on the Raspberry Pi.
+Configure the KT0803L FM radios over i2c on the Raspberry Pi.

 ## Build and Install